Skip To Main Content

 By law, operations levies can only be proposed for a period of four years or less.
 Typically, school districts propose levies of two, three, or four years.
 After the allotted number of years, the levy expires.
 Voters must approve a renewal of funding, or local financial support for schools ends.
 Generally, the levy you are voting on simply replaces one that is about to expire.

-April 2022 Ballot Initiatives
+Future Bond Ballot Initiatives

-Issaquah School District Levies April 2022
+Issaquah School District Bond Advisory Committee

 Bond and Levy Announcements